sunyatin/ASCEND/README.md

 # Typical parameter file for an aDNA analysis

-If you want to analyze ancient DNA, we advise not subtracting background LD (by quoting `outpop:`) and pseudodiploidizing the genotypes (`dopseudodiploid: YES`).
+If you want to analyze ancient DNA, we advise not subtracting background LD (by masking `outpop:` with a "#" symbol) and pseudohaploidizing the genotypes (`dopseudohaploid: YES`).
 A typical parameter file would therefore look like:

 ```
 genotypename: FILE.geno